-07 Apr What is a Corporate Fleet Vehicle?
+07 Apr What is a Corporate Fleet Company Vehicle?

 Employers have two options for providing for their mobile workers: offering company-provided vehicles (fleets) or reimbursing employees for the business use of their personal vehicles.
 While both programs offer many distinct benefits, there are times when offering company vehicles makes the most sense.

-- There are no physical differences between normal and fleet cars
+- There are no physical differences between normal and fleet company cars.

 - Some of the benefits of fleet cars are price discounts, better lease options, convenience for employees and additional advertising.

-- Providing corporate cars to your employees can also boost morale and a sense of convenience and comfort.
+- Providing a corporate fleet vehicle to your employees can also boost morale and a sense of convenience and comfort.